adithyavit/data_visualization_sales/README.md

+# Visualization and Analysis of Shoe Data Set
 ## About the data:
 The data selected is a shoe data that was obtained from the web site named data world.
 The data was not pre-processed and was given in its raw form.
 We had to use regular expressions and scripts to pre-process the data.